jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ![Cilium SRv6 L3VPN](/topo_drawings/cilium-l3vpn-topology.png)

-1. On the **Berlin** VM cd into the Lab 4 cilium directory and apply the Cilium BGP Cluster Config CRD.
+1. On the **Berlin** VM cd into the Lab 4 cilium directory and apply the *Cilium BGP Cluster Config CRD*.
 BGP Cluster config establishes our Cilium Node's BGP ASN and base BGP peering with the route reflectors **xrd05** and **xrd06**.
    ```
    cd ~/SRv6_dCloud_Lab/lab_4/cilium/
    kubectl apply -f 01-bgp-cluster.yaml
    ```

-   The BGP Peer Config CRD is where we control address families and other BGP peering or route policies on a per peer or peer-group basis.
+   Next: The *BGP Peer Config CRD* is where we control address families and other BGP peering or route policies on a per peer or peer-group basis.
    Here is a portion of the BGP Peer Config CRD with notes:
    ```yaml
    metadata: